dougrandrade/Dog_Emotions_CNN_Repo/README.md

 ### Initial Set-up:
 1. Create a repo on GitHub
 2. Install Git (if not already done) - https://git-scm.com/downloads
-3. Clone repo by copying repo link - click on the "<> Code" button and copy the HTTPS URL
+3. Clone the repo by copying the repo link - click on the "<> Code" button and copy the HTTPS URL
 4. In Powershell, navigate to the directory you want to clone the repo `PS C:\Users\dougr> cd ~\Data_Science_Projects\Python`
 6. Clone the directory: